yusufaine/tp/docs/UserGuide.md

 [<sub>return to table of content<sub>](#table-of-content)

 ### Clear (delete all) existing recipes: `clear`
-Clears the entire recipe book.
+Removes all existing recipes in McKitchen.
 A confirmation prompt would show up before this operation is executed. <br>

 Usage: `clear`